Renting with Pets – Where Do I Stand?

 What can I do if my landlord refuses my request for a pet?

-Until the Renters (Reform Bill) becomes law – landlords can still ban people from keeping pets on their properties.
-As such, you must still request to keep a pet in writing.
+Now the Renters (Reform Bill) has become law – landlords cannot put a blanket ban on people from keeping pets on their properties.
+However, you must still request to keep a pet in writing.
 You must not get a pet without your landlord’s written consent.
-If your tenancy agreement states – “no pets” – you will be in breach of the agreement if you subsequently acquire a pet.
-As a result, your landlord will have the right to start eviction proceedings.

 Conclusion

-For pet owners, this should provide more choice in terms of accommodation.
-Crucially, it should help prevent many pet owners from having to make the heartbreaking decision to give up their much-loved pet.
+In addition, this will provide pet owners more choice of accommodation.
+Crucially, it should help prevent many pet owners from having to make the heart-breaking decision to give up their much-loved pet.